aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

     npm run cdk deploy
     ```

-Previous command will deploy AWS resources therefore you will need an AWS account and it might incur in some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
-If you don't have an AWS Account follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
+The last command will deploy AWS resources, therefore, you will need an AWS account, and it might incur some costs which should be covered by the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).
+If you don't have an AWS Account, follow [these instructions to create one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 ### Local documentation

-You might find useful to run both the documentation website and the API reference locally while contributing:
+You might find useful to run both the documentation website and the API reference locally while contributing.

 #### API reference